2018 Vista vs. Vista v2

 Ease of Setup

-The Vista is relatively easy to set up with a little over 5 1/2 minutes for the stroller and first seat and around 3 1/2 for the second seat.
-The documentation is good and easy to read.
+The Vista is relatively easy to set up with a little over 5:30 minutes for the stroller and first seat and around 3:30 for the second seat.
+The documentation is clear and easy to understand.

-All of the top scoring products had rubber tires in common, while the lower scoring products all had plastic wheels with the dual front wheel design.
+All of the top scoring products have rubber tires in common, while the lower scoring products have plastic wheels with the dual front wheel design.

-The Vista is better for turning and pushing on hard flat surfaces, but the second seat does make it longer, and you need to plan your actions somewhat in advance.
-For pushing and turning off-road on uneven surfaces, the Vista performed slightly worse getting caught on bumps in the road.
-Moving over grass didn't seem to be a problem, but pushing and turning on gravel was a little more difficult.
+The Vista is good at turning and pushing on hard flat surfaces, but the second seat makes it longer, and you need to plan your actions somewhat in advance.
+For pushing and turning on uneven surfaces, the Vista performs slightly worse getting caught on bumps.
+Moving over grass didn't seem to be a problem, but moving over gravel was a little challenging.